Krita Manual Contribution Guide¶

 Unlike Mediawiki, Sphinx works more like how we write code for Krita.

 First things first, you will want to talk to us!
 For this you can join us in the chatroom "#krita" via matrix.
 A introduction about Matrix is given here.
-Create a matrix on webchat.kde.org account and join the #krita:kde.org channel.
+Log in to your Matrix client with an account from your instance of choice, and join the #krita:kde.org channel.
 Or more importantly, make an account at identity.kde.org.
 The account you make at identity can be used to both access invent.kde.org as well as the phabricator, where we organise Krita development.

 Sphinx works by writing simple text files with reStructuredText mark up, and then it takes those text files and turns them into the manual.
 We keep track of changes in the manual by putting them into a version control system called Git.